MicrosoftDocs/architecture-center/docs/example-scenario/networking/ipv4-exhaustion-content.md

 *Figure 3.
 Migration approach from traditional landing zone for applications exposed via layer-7 application delivery controllers.*

 #### Applications exposed via Azure Load Balancer
-If an application exposes its endpoints via an Azure Load Balancer, the compute instances that are part of the load balancer’s backend pool must remain in the routable VNet (Azure Load Balancers only support backend instances in their own VNet).
+If an application exposes its endpoints via an Azure Load Balancer, the compute instances that are part of the load balancer’s backend pool must remain in the same VNet (Azure Load Balancers only support backend instances in their own VNet).
 The resulting migration guidance is shown in the picture below.

 :::image type="content" source="./media/ipv4-exhaustion-load-balancer-l4.png" alt-text="Migration approach from traditional landing zone for applications exposed via Azure Load Balancers." border="false" lightbox="./media/ipv4-exhaustion-load-balancer-l4.png":::